-You might have notices that I’ve been posting a lot of easy brekkies for on-the-go lately.
+You might have noticed that I’ve been posting a lot of easy brekkies for on-the-go lately.
 Well, that’s mainly due to the fact that uni life’s pretty busy and I’m always running from here to there and more often than not, I don’t break my fast at home.
 Luckily, there are a ton of yummy quick options such as these overnight oats.

 Have you ever been there?
 That moment in which you have to decide whether to put peanut butter or chocolate spread on your slice of bread?
 And the doubt whether to add banana or not?

 Apple bread or apple cake, what’s in a name right?
 It does not really matter how you name this cinnamon-y apple loaf and I’m sure you will think so too after you’ve eaten a slice.
 Cinnamon, apples and hazelnuts, does it get any more autumnal?
 Not for me.
 So get baking, make yourself a cup of tea and cuddle up under a blanket and enjoy the taste of autumn.

 Here in Italy, the temperature is still feeling very summery for me, but the leaves have started falling (yes!).
 I’m not even going to try and hide my excitement for autumn, but I do like that it is still pretty warm here.

 Why do I like autumn?
 Well, the fruit and veggies change.
 I’m a big fan of autumn fruits and veggies.